 There’s been much ado recently about the difficulty of finding highly skilled candidates for finance and accounting jobs.
 While business analysis and compliance knowledge are at or near the top of the list of skills many CFOs need most, cost control management also ranks high.
-Companies perpetually need accountants who can find ways to derive the most profit from the firm’s processes and products while minimizing inefficiencies.
+Companies perpetually need accounting and finance professionals who can find ways to derive the most profit from the firm’s processes and products while minimizing inefficiencies.

 Businesses of every type and size use cost accounting to understand the expenses that go into producing a good or service, but the specifics and even the style of analysis can differ based on organizational structure and revenue streams.